The First Lady Of Puerto Rico Gave Some Mayors Still Waiting For Electricity A Candle As A Gift

 “How would you like a mayor who's fighting to give his people energy to react?
 Your government doesn't listen or respond.
 To have a whole town in darkness and people dying.
 It's not about misinterpretation, it's having common sense. #PNPDisaster”

-“It's not that they've misinterpreted it,it's that PR is going through such a difficult situation and continues to go through so many things and for you to arrive with these candles, well… it could be in bad taste.
+“It's not that they've misinterpreted it, it's that PR is going through such a difficult situation and continues to go through so many things, and for you to arrive with these candles, well… it could be in bad taste.
 You have to think these things through before doing them.”

-“Anyone who doesn't understand that in this emergency of #HURCNMaria we're going to associate a candle with the lack of electricity, even if it's aromatic and artesanal, is insensitive, including you.
+“Anyone who doesn't understand that in this emergency of #HURCNMaria we're going to associate a candle with the lack of electricity, even if it's aromatic and artisanal, is insensitive, including you.
 There are still hundreds of thousands of people without power.
-There are other more appropriate artesanal things from #PuertoRico.”
+There are other more appropriate artisanal things from #PuertoRico.”

-The governor's office and Surrellos office did not immediately respond to requests for comment.
+The governor's office and Surillo's office did not immediately respond to requests for comment.

 Nidhi Prakash is a reporter for BuzzFeed News and is based in New York

-Note: A previous version of this post misspelled Rafael Surillo's name.